h3abionet/h3agwas/README.md

 * LaTeX.
 A standard installation of texlive should have all the packages you need.
 If you are installing a lightweight TeX version, you need the following pacakges which are part of texlive.: fancyhdr, datetime, geometry, graphicx, subfig, listings, longtable, array, booktabs, float, url.
 * python 3.6 or later. pandas, numpy, scipy, matplotlib and openpyxl need to be installed.
 You can instally these by saying: `pip3 install pandas`  etc

-If you want to run the `assoc` pipeline then you should install gemma if you are using those options.
+If you want to run the `assoc` pipeline then you should install gemma,fastlmm if you are using those options.

 ## 2.5 Installing the workflow